andrazgun/books-exp/README.md

 - **[Page Object Model](https://www.guru99.com/page-object-model-pom-page-factory-in-selenium.html)**: A design pattern to create object-oriented classes that serve as an interface to the pages of the application.
 - **[Page Factory](https://www.selenium.dev/documentation/en/webdriver/page_objects/)**: Enhances POM by providing an optimized way to initialize page elements.
 - **[ChatGPT](https://chatgpt.com/)**: Powerful AI offering a wide range of benefits such as coding assistant, mentor, content creator and a tireless learning companion.
+- **[Allure Report](https://allurereport.org/docs/cucumberjvm/)**: Popular open source tool for visualizing the results of a test run.

+**Test Results**

+- Run in CLI "mvn clean test"
+- Reports are generated in target folder
+- To view the Allure report run in CLI "allure serve .\target\allure-results\".
+- To view the Cucumber report open in browser target\cucumber-reports.html .